 container section of the Docker Remote API and

-option to docker
+the --log-driver option to docker

 run.
 By default, containers use the same logging driver that the Docker daemon uses; however the